 Board of Directors

-All of the members of the Board’s three principal committees – Audit, Compensation, and Corporate Governance and Nominating – are independent, non-employee directors.
+All of the members of the Board’s three principal committees – Audit, Compensation and Organization Development, and Corporate Governance and Nominating – are independent, non-employee directors.
 The table below sets forth the current committee memberships of each director.

 |Abdulaziz F. Alkhayyal||Member||Member||Chair|